vyperfun/vyper.fun/1/events.md

 Congratulations 🎉

-You have completed the Lesson 1 of Vyper.fun and now you have to power to create new Pokémons on blockchain using Vyper 🔥
+You have completed the Lesson 1 of Vyper.fun and now you have to power to create new Pokémons on the blockchain using Vyper 🔥

 Tweet about it to share your amazing feat!